michalspano/procedural-prog/readme.txt

         - Joel:
-            own implementations of the task 1 through 5; implementation of generalized functionalities for the initial tasks, these are indicated in the `Menu.java` file inside block comments; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines.
+            own implementations of the task 1 through 5; implementation of generalized functionalities for the initial tasks, included in `GeneralAlgorithms.java`; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines.

         - Michal:
             own implementations of the task 1 through 5; communication platform for the group; VSC (via Git)